project2080/xer-schedule-health-dashboard/README.md

-# 📊 XER Schedule Health Dashboard
+# 📊 DCMA XER Schedule Health Dashboard

 ## 📋 Description

-The XER Schedule Health Dashboard is a web-based analysis tool for assessing the quality and health of project schedules in XER format (Primavera P6 file format).
+The DCMA XER Schedule Health Dashboard is a web-based analysis tool for assessing the quality and health of project schedules in XER format (Primavera P6 file format).
 This application implements the DCMA (Defense Contract Management Agency) 14-point assessment to provide schedule quality metrics and specific improvement suggestions.

 ## ✨ Features